-The full programme of the 43rd edition of International Film Festival Rotterdam will be announced in the course of January 2014.
-It will be available on this website and in print form as a supplement to the Dutch newspaper de Volkskrant.
+The full programme of the 44th edition of International Film Festival Rotterdam will be announced on Wednesday 14 January 2015.
+It will be available on this website and in print form as the IFFR Programme Magazine, a supplement to the Dutch newspaper De Volkskrant

 What are the themes of the festival?

-International Film Festival Rotterdam has no overall theme.
-However, there are several programme sections that recur every year, such as the Tiger Competitions for long and short films, Bright Future for upcoming filmmakers with first and second film projects, Spectrum and Signals.
+International Film Festival Rotterdam emphasises diversity in its film programming and has no overall theme.
+However, there are several programme sections that recur every year, such as the Tiger Competitions for long and short films, Bright Future for first and second time filmmakers, Spectrum and Signals.
 Each edition also contains a number of thematic sidebars.

 What is CineMart?